4/5

 IPIP-NEO-120 Inventory

-The Revised NEO Personality Inventory, created by Paul T. Costa, Jr. and Robert R. McCrae, is one of the most famous inventories of the Five Factor Model (FFM) and is widely used by professionals to measure interpersonal relationships, emotional behavior, and motivational factors of a person.
+The Revised NEO Personality Inventory questionnaire, created by Paul T. Costa, Jr. and Robert R. McCrae, is one of the most famous questionnaires of the Five Factor Model (FFM) and is widely used by specialists to assess interpersonal relationships, emotional behavior and motivational factors of a person.

-The IPIP equivalent to NEO-PI-R is a valid tool for assessing Big Five personality traits: openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
-In addition, 6 specific personality facets are evaluated for each scale.
+This free test is an equivalent of the NEO-PI-R test and is a valid instrument for assessing Big Five personality traits: openness to experience, conscientiousness, extroversion, agreeableness and neuroticism (emotional stability).
+In addition, for each scale, 6 specific personality traits are additionally assessed.

 The Five Factor Model of Personality

-Many of the leading psychologists confirm that the five factor model most qualitatively reflects the most important individual differences in personality traits.
+Today, there are many models of personality assessment, but many leading psychologists believe that it is the five-factor model that most accurately reflects the most important individual differences in personality traits.

-There is no doubt that this model played an important role in the development of the discipline of personality psychology, led to the creation of many additional studies, and caused a lot of discussion in the scientific community, which continues to this day.
+Despite its shortcomings, this model played an important role in the development of the discipline of personality psychology, led to the creation of many additional studies and caused heated debates in the scientific community, which continue to this day.

 Instruction

-Read each statement carefully and define how accurately each statement describes you.
-Describe yourself as you generally are now, not as you wish to be in the future, and be honest to get the most correct results.
+Carefully read each statement and determine how accurately it describes you.
+Describe yourself as you are now, and not as you want to become in the future.
+Be honest to get the most accurate results.

 References